• Remembering

 Cognitive Processes

-• Cognitive Higher Capacity (mentioned, not included)
+• Cognitive Higher Capacity (mentioned briefly)

 • Cognitive Preoccupations and Habitual Narratives